TEALSK12/apcsa-public/curriculum/Unit3/Lesson-307.md

   -	damage()
   -	statsTable()

 These methods should all be called in main() so that the player can experience the entire battle in one sitting.
-Also be sure to close your Scanner when finished.

 Proper Java syntax and thorough comments are required.